Virginia Beach, Virginia: History

 Following the increased settlement, in 1691 Lower Norfolk County was divided to form Norfolk and Princess Anne counties.
 Princess Anne, the easternmost county in South Hampton Roads, extended from Cape Henry at the mouth of the Chesapeake Bay, south to what became the border of the North Carolina colony.
 It included all of the area fronting the Atlantic Ocean.
 Princess Anne County was known as a jurisdiction from 1691 to 1963, over 250 years.

 In the early centuries, this area was rural and developed for plantation agriculture.
 In the late 19th century, the small resort area of Virginia Beach developed in Princess Anne County after the 1883 arrival of rail service to the coast.
 The Virginia Beach Hotel was opened and operated by the Norfolk and Virginia Beach Railroad and Improvement Company at the oceanfront, near the tiny community of Seatack.
 The hotel was foreclosed and the railroad was reorganized in 1887.
 The hotel was upgraded and reopened in 1888 as the Princess Anne Hotel.

-In 1891, guests at the new hotel watched the wreck and rescue efforts of the United States Life-Saving Service for the Norwegian bark Dictator.
+In 1891, guests at the new hotel watched the wreck and rescue efforts of the United States Life-Saving Service for the Norwegian barque Dictator.
 The ship's figurehead, which washed up on the beach several days later, was erected as a monument to the victims and rescuers.
 It stood along the oceanfront for more than 50 years.
 In the 21st century, it inspired the pair of matching Norwegian Lady Monuments, sculpted by Ørnulf Bast and installed in Virginia Beach and Moss, Norway.

 The resort initially depended on railroad and electric trolley service.
 The completion of Virginia Beach Boulevard in 1922, which extended from Norfolk to the oceanfront, opened the route for automobiles, buses, and trucks.
 The passenger rail service to the oceanfront was eventually discontinued as traffic increased by vehicles.
 The growing resort of Virginia Beach became an incorporated town in 1906.
 Over the next 45 years, Virginia Beach continued to grow in popularity as a seasonal vacation spot.
 The casinos were replaced by amusement parks and family-oriented attractions.
 In 1927 The Cavalier Hotel opened and became a popular vacation spot.

 Virginia Beach gained status as an independent city in 1952, although ties remained between it and Princess Anne County.
 In 1963, after voters in the two jurisdictions passed a supporting referendum, and with the approval of the Virginia General Assembly, the two political subdivisions were consolidated as a new, much larger independent city, retaining the better-known name of the Virginia Beach resort.

 The Alan B. Shepard Civic Center ("The Dome"), a significant building in the city's history because of the many famous musical acts played there, was constructed in 1958, and was dedicated to the career of former Virginia Beach resident and astronaut Alan Shepard.
 As the area changed, the Dome was frequently used as a bingo hall.
 The building was razed in 1994 to make room for a municipal parking lot and potential future development.